JakeJP/flipdown/README.md

 - on/off heading labels.
 - more lightweight  &lt; 9KB

 Respecting the original edition of FlipDown, usage of Javascript class and HTML structure are preserved as much as possible.
-Extended options are described in API secion.

 ## Example